mochajs/mocha-examples/third-party-reporter/README.md

 ## Commands

-- `npm run test` - run our tests using the local `.mocharc.json` config file.
+- `npm test` - run our tests using the local `.mocharc.json` config file.
 They are run from the default location (`/test`) with the reporter found in `src/my-reporter.js`.